TacticsMore Basic Tactics

 Qed.

-At this point, some deeper discussion of unfolding and simplification is in order.
+At this point, a bit deeper discussion of unfolding and simplification is in order.

 We already have observed that tactics like simpl, reflexivity, and apply will often unfold the definitions of functions automatically when this allows them to make progress.
 For example, if we define foo m to be the constant 5...